Community topics workflow

 • Creates a summary comment declaring the vote result.

-• The vote result and final decision are announced via the Bullhorn newsletter.
+• Announces the vote result and the final decision in the Bullhorn.

 Implementation stage

-• Add the being-implemented tag to the topic.
+• Adds the being-implemented tag to the topic.

 • Comments on the topic that the work is done.